pmat2/Eve-Moon-Taxer/README.md

 - 4. Characters list
 - 5. Submit button

+During program running there will be black terminal in background.
+You can ignore it.
+Terminal displays header, raw input and final result after submission.

 ## How it works
 - In Eve Online open inventory with mined ore.
 - Select all mined ore(you can just ctrl+a, program knows which is moon ore and which not)